StefanJelner/gpflea/README.md

 - The blog is paginated by 10 and numbered JSON files - each containing 10 entries - are provided for lazy loading.
 - Blog entries can optionally contain a short version for the list and a long version for the details view.
 - Finds hashtags and generates pages which show in which articles a hashtag is used.
+- Generates a search index in JSON and provides an AJAX and Javacript based fuzzy search ([Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance)) with extended search patterns like `OR`, `AND` and `NOT`.
 - Pages and blog entries can be written in Markdown or - if more sophisticated things like custom CSS or JS are needed - also in HTML.
 - Does syntax highlighting in code blocks.
 - No login required.